 If you are charged you may not use your bow to defend or block, cast it aside carefully and recover it after combat.
 If you decide to enter melee put down your bow before you enter combat.
 Bows are not padded weapons and may hurt someone by accident if carried into fighting.

 Arrows need to be made to a high level of safety and precision.
 Pointing out the obvious - No field tips are ever to be left on a "safe for shooting at other people" arrow.
 Arrows may be constructed on aluminum, carbon shafts, or of wood and fiberglass, but these must be covered with black or brown tape so that they do not splinter.
 Homemade arrow tips must be at least 2.25" in diameter, they must have a closed cell foam base, and be padded with a solid piece of at least 2 inches medium density open-cell type of foam.
 The tips of the shaft must have a Kevlar, high strength impact plastic, penny or other similar object between the core and the foam; arrow fletchings must also have at least three fletches.
 Arrowheads must be firmly affixed to the shaft and not wobble or rotate.
 Arrows are one of the hardest weapons to make safely, new archers are strongly encouraged to speak to a veteran player with arrow construction experience before attempting to construct any arrows on their own.
-All arrows whether purchased from Weekend Warrior or not will be subjected to intense safety scrutiny.
+All arrows will be subjected to intense safety scrutiny.
 For homemade arrows an arrow will be opened and dissected randomly from your set to check construction.
 Crossbow bolts are the same with the exception that they only need 2 fletches.

 PICKING UP ARROWS